 Train services to London over Christmas

 Engineering work often affects train journeys into and out of London and around the UK over the Christmas and New Year period.
-Check back nearer the time for more details and keep an eye on the National Rail website for the latest updates.

 London on Christmas Day